JoeLumbley/Platformer-with-Level-Editor/README.md

 It is a powerful software development tool that provides a comprehensive set of features and tools for building a wide range of applications.

+This the IDE I used to make "Platformer with Level Editor" and recommend you use.

 Visual Studio Community is a free version of the IDE for individual developers, small teams, and open-source projects.

 This is the version I recommend you download.